catamphetamine/farce/README.md

 storage.get(location, 'key') === 123
 ```

-`LocationStateStorage` doesn't provide any guarantees about actually storing the data: if it encounters any errors in the process, it simply ignores them.
+`LocationDataStorage` doesn't provide any guarantees about actually storing the data: if it encounters any errors in the process, it simply ignores them.
 This simplifies the API in a way that the application doesn't have to wrap `.get()`/`.set()` calls in a `try/catch` block.
-And judging by the nature of location-specific state, that type of data is inherently non-essential and rather "nice-to-have".
+And judging by the nature of location-specific data, that type of data is inherently non-essential and rather "nice-to-have".

-## Block Navigation
+One might ask: Why use `LocationDataStorage` when one could simply store the data in a usual variable?
+The answer is that a usual variable doesn't survive if the user decides to refresh the page.
+But the entire navigation history does survive because that's how web browsers work.
+So if the user decides to go "Back" after refreshing the current page, the data associated to that previous location would already be lost and can't be recovered.
+In contrast, when using a `LocationDataStorage` with a `BrowserSession`, the stored data does survive a page refresh, which feels more consistent and coherent with the persistence behavior of the navigation history itself.

+## Get Notified Before Location Changes

+One could subscribe to "before change" events of the current location by calling `addBeforeLocationChangeListener()` exported function.
+The listener function will be called before the `location` object in Redux state is updated.
+This might be a suitable opportunity to save location-specific state such as the scroll position.

 ```js
 import { createStore, applyMiddleware } from 'redux'